CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Experimental setup

 \subsubsection{GLEU}

-Our last metric is GLEU~\cite{gleu}.
+Our last metric is GLEU~\cite{gleu} (Generalized Language Evaluation Understanding).
 GLEU is a variant of the BLEU metric originally designed for evaluating grammatical correction systems.
 By rewarding correct edits and penalizing ungrammatical ones, GLEU is closer to human-level judgment than BLEU and is more suitable for tasks involving edits.
+GLEU captures fluency and grammatical constraints through the use of n-grams, making it more suitable for evaluating tasks involving edits.